abufarhad/calorie-tracker/Readme.md

-# Create a web app using Django that tracks calorie intake and consumption.
+# A web app using Django that tracks calorie intake and consumption.

 ## Run the server
 ```python